 Blood sausages date back to the Goryeo period (918-1392) when the dish was made using minced meat and was consumed during festivals and holidays.
 After the end of the Korean War, there was a huge scarcity of meat and so dangmyeon became a common replacement for meat fillings.

-Recipes for Korean Soondae can be found in many famous nineteenth century cookbooks including Gyuhap chongseo and Siuijeonseo.
+Recipes for Korean Sundae can be found in many famous nineteenth century cookbooks including Gyuhap chongseo and Siuijeonseo.
 Today, the Korean blood sausage has become popular enough to be easily found in traditional Korean restaurants and roadside eateries around the country.

 - Sweet Rice - 2 cups